-Slow Wi-Fi Speeds - Help and Things To Know
+AT&T Slow Wi-Fi - Fixes & Things to Know

 How Many Devices Are Connected?

 There are a lot of people home right now, this will impact your internet speeds if everyone is online.
 Each device shares a portion of your internet signal.
 This means you may see issues gaming or streaming which is normal if you do not have a plan that can support it.
 How many devices do you have connected?
 Check out our Internet Plan & Number of Devices to learn more.

 If electronics, like speakers or sounds systems, are near the modem, the interference those devices emit can affect your speeds and slow you down.
 The links below go over how you can improve the modem environment and the best spot for the modem.

 Heads Up: It is normal for wireless speeds to drop in half.
 Run a wired speed test with only 1 device connected.
 Learn why now.